wilsonh0/tp/docs/UserGuide.md

 **Optional parameters:**
 - `NRIC...` refers to a list of employees' NRIC which represent the employees we want to mark as absent.
 It should begin with any of "S"/"T"/"F"/"G"/"M"/"s"/"t"/"f"/"g"/"m", followed by 7 numerical characters, and end with 1 alphabetical character (e.g., S7654321A).
-- Any parameter added must be in a correct format as described above, if not, an error message will be shown.
+- Any parameter added must be in its valid format as described above, if not, an error message will be shown.

 **Behavior:**
 - When no NRIC provided: Marks all employees as **present**